Shoaib-2/villa-restaurant/README.md

 VILLA RESTAURANT USING REACT

-This repository contains the source code for a pub static website built using React.
+This repository contains the source code for a pub restaurant, a static website built using React.
 This website is designed for a client who wanted a simple yet elegant online presence for their pub.

 Features-
 Responsive Design: The website is designed to be responsive and accessible across various devices and screen sizes.